-- Specify one or more actions for the button to determine what happens when the button is clicked in the exported PDF or SWF file.
+- Specify one or more actions for the button to determine what happens when the button is clicked in the exported fixed layout EPUB, PDF, or SWF file.
 See Make buttons interactive.

-- Activate additional appearance states and change their appearance to determine what the button looks like when you use the mouse to roll over the button or click it in the exported PDF or SWF file.
+- Activate additional appearance states and change their appearance to determine what the button looks like when you use the mouse to roll over the button or click it in the exported fixed layout EPUB, PDF, or SWF file.
 See Change button appearance for rollover and clicking.